CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 My explanation is based on observation and my pervious assumption:

 - The width of space we search becomes 3/4 as before.
-When boids is super dense in the grids, the time of global memory access becomes 27/64, less than a half as before.
+When boids are super dense in the grids, the time of global memory access becomes 27/64, less than a half as before.

 ![](./images/illust_8_27.png)